StefanoBoriero/PowerEnjoy_Boriero_Brunitti/RASD skeleton.md

 #2 Overall Description
 ###2.1 Product Perspective
+The system that is going to be developed will be splitted in two major parts: a central part that will process most demanding operations, and an on-board part that will collect data and communicate with the central part.
+The central part will have to interface with an external payment provider, while the on-board part will have to interface with the electronic control unit.
+Moreover, the on-board part will need a communication module to interact with the central part.

 ###2.2 Goals
 The main goals this system is meant to offer the fulfillment of these goals: